The image above shows our Poppy Seed Pod watch on the right.

 The Cartier Rotonde de Cartier Skeleton Mysterious Double Tourbillon:

-. . . is a beautiful example of creative design with mechanical engineering influences, with its expanded roman numerals and off-center circles concept.
+. . . is a beautiful example of creative design with mechanical engineering influences, with its expanded roman numerals and off-centre circles concept.
+It also shows the difference between the engineering and fine jewellery influences, with the slightly rough texture of the dial surface compared to the highly-polished case.

 The Devon Tread 1 uses a patented system of interwoven time belts to display the time.
 It is a fascinating and visually stunning innovation in mechanical time-display, as well as using aerospace-quality materials, and is well known by any enthusiast of contemporary watches both from its technical innovation and from the perspective of the aesthetics.